SkyWarrior123/weather_ci/README.md

-# Weather CLI App on Rust
+# Weatherverse is a CLI App on Rust programming language